rukykf/rikon/README.md

 This build command will build the Vue SPA assets and place them in the assets directory of the server folder at `rikon/desktop-server/src/server/assets`

 ## Run the Frontend in development mode
 If you're making changes to the front-end and you don't want to re-build the frontend to see your changes after making a change, you can run the frontend by following these commands (note that you still need the server running for the application to work.
-So in order to avoid killing the server process you created earlier, you should run these commands in a new terminal):
+So in order to avoid killing the server process you created earlier, you should run these commands in a new terminal window):

 Go to the `rikon/spa` directory and then run these commands:
 ```